cv-lang/application-server/wiki/GettingStarted.md

 # Getting Started
-To create buissness process - Native workflow and run it on application-server we have several options:
+To create a business process/native workflow and run it on the application server, we have several options:
-- We can create application-server with WPF frontend
+- We can create an application-server with WPF frontend
-- We can create application-server with ASP.NET Blazor (server and client-wasm) frontend
+- We can create an application-server with ASP.NET Blazor (server and client-wasm) frontend
-- We can create application-server with WPF frontend
+- We can create an application-server with WPF frontend
-- We can create application-server with ASP.NET Core MVC Web Application frontend.
+- We can create an application-server with ASP.NET Core MVC Web Application frontend.

 ## ASP.NET Core MVC Web Application frontend
 ### Create app